How do I migrate from Front and keep my data?

 How do you connect these types of accounts in Missive?

-An alternative many former Front customers prefer is using a single “catch-all” account, such as general@company.com.
-With this setup, all aliases (support@, marketing@, accounting@, etc.) funnel into one account.
-From there, Missive can route each alias into the right team inbox, for example, support@ to the Support team or accounting@ to Finance.
-This method not only makes migration from Front smoother but also reduces overhead in the long run.
+To bring group emails into Missive, we recommend creating a “catch-all” account, such as general@company.com.
+Many Front customers prefer this method.
+With this setup, all aliases (support@, marketing@, accounting@, etc.) funnel into a single account.
+From there, Missive can route each alias to the appropriate team inbox, for example, support@ to the Support team or accounting@ to Finance.

 Shared vs. Private Conversations in Migration